Study: Green homes worth more

 The findings come from a new study sponsored by the University of Texas-Austin and the U.S. Green Building Council.

 "Our research shows there is a 'green premium’ in the Texas single-family home market,” said author Greg Hallman of the University of Texas-Austin.
-“The average new home in our Texas MLS dataset sells for $311,000, so a 6-8% green premium represents a significant gain for home owners, developers and real estate agents and brokers.”
+“The average new home in our Texas MLS (multiple listing service) dataset sells for $311,000, so a 6-8% green premium represents a significant gain for home owners, developers and real estate agents and brokers.”

 Taryn Holowka, the USGBC’s senior vice president, said the results were not a surprise.